What We Carried

 At the center of an adoptee’s narrative is the question of legitimacy.
 Museums offer legitimacy to everyday objects through institutional practices and status.
 Each participant will be invited to bring in one object which, through reason of adoption or other displacement, holds personal significance.
 We will discuss the ways in which museums collect, interpret, and present the objects and artifacts in their collections, and then apply these principles to our own personal items.
 Participants will write their own interpretive texts and objects will be photographed and shared online.

-The workshops are free, but limited to 15 participants.
-Advance registration is required, and preference will be given to those who can attend both sessions.
+The workshop is free, but limited to 15 participants.
+Advance registration is required.

 This program is developed and facilitated by Mary-Kim Arnold.